sdf-jkl/Doctor-Payments-Data-Warehouse/README.md

 **The requirements are:**
 * Total Doctors by State
 * Total Companies by State
-* Ratings by County and Zip Code For each Specialty.
+* Ratings by County and Zip Code For each Specialty
-* Break down by General Payment, Ownership, by research
+* Break down by General and research
-* Payment by State and for each, you should be able to breakdown by Genera Pay, Ownership and Research
+* Payment by State and for each, you should be able to breakdown by General and Research
-* During the year 2017-2022 (give me the populations for each state)
+* During the year 2018-2022
-* Do an analysis and see if the number of payment made match with the total populations
 * Do not identify the doctors
 * Payment by Primary Type
 * Payment by Specialty